MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 > Minor fixes are not listed so if you experience a problem with the Azure Information Protection client, we recommend that you check whether it is fixed with the latest GA release.
 If the problem remains, check the current preview version.
 >
 > For technical support, see the [Support options and community resources](../get-started/information-support.md#support-options-and-community-resources) information.
 We also invite you to engage with the Azure Information Protection team, on their [Yammer site](https://www.yammer.com/askipteam/).

+## Versions later than 1.26.6.0

+If you have a version of the client that is later than 1.26.6.0, it is a preview build for testing and evaluation purposes.

+**Released**: 05/15/2018

+The current preview version is **1.27.39.0 ** and has the following changes since the current GA version of the client.

+**New features**:

+- For the Azure Information Protection scanner

+    - You can specify a file types list to include or exclude from scanning.

+    - You can label files without inspecting the contents by applying a default label.

+    - You can discover files with known sensitive information types without configuring labels for automatic classification.

+    - By default, only Office document types are protected.
+Other file types can be protected by editing the registry.

+- For Get-AIPFileStatus, the Rights Management issuer and the date that the content was protected is now included in the output.

+**Additional changes**:

+- Remove the "Congratulations!" page and "What's new in Azure Information Protection" page for first-time use.

+- For the scanner: The ScanMode parameter from Set-AIPScannerConfiguration is renamed to **Enforce**, with values of Off and On.

 ## Version 1.26.6.0